Steps to submit a certification

 Update everything else

-You will be able to update a patient’s name, date of birth, social security number, plant and ounce count, and homebound status from your provider account.
+You will be able to update a patient’s name, date of birth, social security number, plant and ounce count, homebound status, and add to the additional information section from your provider account.

 - Select the certification you want to edit.